How investors can address human rights abuses and modern slavery.

 - Action is needed to address poverty – the root cause of much abuse

-The concept of human rights has evolved and been recognised through various pieces of national legislation, including the UK’s Modern Slavery Act 2015.
-But the milestone document was the 1948 Universal Declaration of Human Rights which stipulates “all human beings are born free and equal in dignity and rights”, and that these rights are applicable “without distinction of any kind, such as race, colour, sex, language, religion, political or other opinion, national or social origin, property, birth or other status.”1
+The concept of human rights has evolved and been recognized through various pieces of national legislation, including the UK’s Modern Slavery Act 2015.
+But the milestone document was the 1948 Universal Declaration of Human Rights which stipulates “all human beings are born free and equal in dignity and rights”, and that these rights are applicable “without distinction of any kind, such as race, color, sex, language, religion, political or other opinion, national or social origin, property, birth or other status.”1

-Investors can, and must, play a role in preventing human rights abuses.
+Investors can, and in our view must, play a role in preventing human rights abuses.
 Ignoring modern slavery, or human rights abuses, poses material risks to companies.
 It may result in fines or litigation against businesses or adverse reputational impacts.
 Furthermore, it is now a societal expectation that investors are not complicit in human rights abuses or modern slavery.
 But investors face several challenges when implementing human rights considerations into investment and stewardship practices.

-National governments and supranational organisations, such as the European Union, are often central to upholding human rights, and have a range of legislative, constitutional and judicial tools at their disposal.
+National governments and supranational organizations, such as the European Union, are often central to upholding human rights, and have a range of legislative, constitutional and judicial tools at their disposal.
 They also have the ability to enforce the principles of human rights that are internationally agreed.
 While it is the role of United Nations (UN) member states to uphold human rights, it is also the case that corporate actors and private institutions can infringe these rights.
 Not all human rights are as obviously related to corporate and business activity as others.
-Different considerations are required when analysing a company, where, for example, freedom of association may be a concern, versus sovereign analysis, which may require the consideration of whether citizens enjoy the right to a fair and public trial.
+Different considerations are required when analyzing a company, where, for example, freedom of association may be a concern, versus sovereign analysis, which may require the consideration of whether citizens enjoy the right to a fair and public trial.

 As human rights requirements fall on both states and companies, clearly the best outcomes are likely to occur when both government and corporate actors respect human rights.
 In a state where the legal infrastructure does not protect human rights, it is difficult for companies and investors to address human rights abuses.